haeuslerjulius/haeuslerjulius.github.io/_posts/2025-10-24-home_first.md

 subtitle: "First ever post - Exploring Github"
 ---

-**First post** So happy to finally have my own page.
+**First post** So happy to finally have my own page!
 Looking forward to sharing my journey!

-**Github learning phase** This is all new for me.
-I normally work in fully perfected enviroments with beatiful UIs and helpful AI assistants.
-Now I just have github on one tab of my browser, and ChatGPT for a little help on tab 2.
+**GitHub learning phase** This is all new to me.
+I normally work in fully polished environments with beautiful UIs and helpful AI assistants.
+Now I just have GitHub on one tab of my browser, and ChatGPT for a little help in another tab.

 Feels like exploring.